Dinner Party (EP): Dinner Party: Dessert

-Dinner Party: Dessert is a collaborative remix EP by American musicians Kamasi Washington, Robert Glasper, Terrace Martin and 9th Wonder.
+Dinner Party: Dessert is a collaborative remix EP by American hip-hop supergroup Dinner Party (consisting of Kamasi Washington, Robert Glasper, Terrace Martin and 9th Wonder).
 Released on October 9, 2020 via Sounds of Crenshaw/Empire, the EP serves as an alternate version of the original EP from July, with a wider range of guest artists such as Buddy, Punch, Bilal, Rapsody and Snoop Dogg contributing to the EP's original seven tracks.
-The EP has been nominated for Best Progressive R&B Album at the 64th Annual Grammy Awards.
+The EP was nominated for Best Progressive R&B Album at the 64th Annual Grammy Awards.

 Track listing

 All lyrics are written by Kamasi Washington, Robert Glasper, Terrace Martin and Patrick Douthit, except where noted; all music is composed by Kamasi Washington, Robert Glasper, Terrace Martin and Patrick Douthit.